ziofat/material_design_icons_flutter/README.md

 }
 ```

 __Note__: This is not recomended because to make `fromString` work we need a map for all icon names.
-Using this method will not get the benifits of tree-shaking.
+Using this method will not get the benefits of tree-shaking.

 On flutter 1.22 and above, using `fromString` method will also cause a compile error `This application cannot tree shake icons fonts`, which can be bypass by building with `--no-tree-shake-icons`.